About Karen Hott, Two Bridges, and Essays

 An educator with a lifetime of experience working with teens and young adults, I am committed to helping students make informed, deliberate choices about their future.

-I’m a student, too—of teens, colleges, college admissions, and trends in higher education.
+I’m a student, too—of teens, colleges, admissions, and trends in higher education.
 I educate families about what’s happening in today’s college admissions landscape, bringing sanity to this charged transitional phase.

 Education